-Nitrogen is a nutrient that easily washes away and needs to be replace regularly, especially during vegetative growth.
+Nitrogen is a nutrient that easily washes away from the soil.
+It needs to be replaced regularly, especially during vegetative growth.

-Nitrogen regulates the cannabis’s ability to make proteins essential for new protoplasm in the cells.
+Nitrogen regulates the cannabis’s ability to make proteins.
+These proteins are essential for new protoplasm in the cells.

-Electrically charged nitrogen allows the plant to tie proteins, hormones, chlorophyll, vitamins and enzymes together.
-Nitrogen is essential for the production amino acids, enzymes, nucleic acids, chlorophyll and alkaloids.
+It is also essential for the production amino acids, enzymes, nucleic acids, chlorophyll and alkaloids.

 This important nutrient is mainly responsible for leaf and stem growth as well as overall size and vigor.

 Nitrogen is most active in young buds, shoots and leaves.
-Ammonium (NH4+) is the most readily available for of nitrogen.
+Ammonium (NH4+) is the most readily available form of nitrogen.

-If you use this form ve careful not to use too much, since it can easily burn the plants.
+If you use this, be careful not to use too much since it can easily burn the plants.

-As is the case with Nitrogen, Phosphorus is a Mobile element, meaning that the plant can reallocate it where ever it’s needed.
+Just like Nitrogen, Phosphorus is a Mobile element.
+This means that the plant can reallocate it where ever it’s needed

 Purpose of Phosphorus

-Phosphorus is nessary for photosynthesis and provides a mechanism for the energy to transfer within the plant.
-It’s also one of the components of DNA, it’s also associated with overall vigor, resin and seed production.
+It’s also one of the components of DNA and is associated with overall vigor, resin and seed production.